Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Hackney and are not the council.
 About us

-The Living in Hackney Scrutiny Commission is scheduled to meet on Tuesday 10 March 2026 to discuss several key issues affecting residents.
-The meeting's agenda includes a review of the Temporary Accommodation Hostel Visitor Policy, an update on supported accommodation for single homeless people with complex needs, and future plans for Carnival Arts in Hackney.
-Additionally, the commission will consider recent scrutiny reports, letters, and responses, as well as review its actions tracker and work programme.
+The Living in Hackney Scrutiny Commission met on Tuesday 10 March 2026 to discuss the visitor policy for temporary accommodation hostels, an update on supported accommodation for single homeless people with complex needs, and future plans for Carnival Arts in Hackney.
+The Commission also reviewed scrutiny reports, letters, responses, and the actions tracker.

 Temporary Accommodation Hostel Visitor Policy